History of Poland during the Jagiellonian dynasty: The Hussite movement and the Polish–Hungarian union

-In 1438, the Czech anti-Habsburg opposition, mainly Hussite factions, offered the Czech crown to Jagiełło's younger son Casimir.
+In 1438, the Czech anti-Habsburg opposition, mainly Hussite factions, offered the Czech crown to Jagiełło's younger son Casimir IV Jagiellon.
 The idea, accepted in Poland over Oleśnicki's objections, resulted in two unsuccessful Polish military expeditions to Bohemia.

 After Vytautas' death in 1430, Lithuania became embroiled in internal wars and conflicts with Poland.
 Casimir, sent as a boy by King Władysław on a mission there in 1440, was surprisingly proclaimed by the Lithuanians as their Grand Duke, and he remained in Lithuania.

 Oleśnicki gained the upper hand again and pursued his long-term objective of Poland's union with Hungary.
 At that time, the Ottoman Empire embarked on a fresh round of European conquests and threatened Hungary, which needed the assistance of the powerful Polish–Lithuanian ally.
 In 1440, Władysław III assumed the Hungarian throne.
 Influenced by Julian Cesarini, the young king led the Hungarian army against the Ottomans in 1443 and again in 1444.
 Like Cesarini, Władysław III was killed at the Battle of Varna.